-Set aside time for focused collaborative discussions in which the leadership team and entire school staff have an opportunity to:
+Step 1: Lead collaborative conversations to build a shared vision by setting aside time for focused discussions in which the leadership team and entire school staff have an opportunity to

-- · identify shared values; - acknowledge contextual opportunities and challenges, such as school pride, demographic shifts, achievement gaps, and other challenges; - develop and reinforce a shared vision focused on student learning with an emphasis on establishing core values that drive action; - · build improvement plans based on the vision; - · regularly assess progress toward achieving the vision; and - revise or fine-tune improvement plans based on progress assessment.
+- identify shared values; - acknowledge contextual opportunities and challenges, such as school pride, demographic shifts, achievement gaps, and other challenges; - develop and reinforce a shared vision focused on student learning with an emphasis on establishing core values that drive action; - build improvement plans based on the vision; - regularly assess progress toward achieving the vision; and - revise or fine-tune improvement plans based on progress assessment.

-Develop clear meeting agendas at the department, grade, or team level focused on building shared understandings of:
+Develop clear meeting agendas at the department, grade, or team level focused on building shared understandings of

 - teaching pedagogy;

 - student learning outcomes;

-- · student work;
+- student work;

-- · grading;
+- grading;

 - best practices in the school, district, and field;

-- · vision gaps (the distance between where we are and where we want to be); and
+- vision gaps (the distance between where we are and where we want to be); and

 - the work needed to move the school forward toward achieving the vision.